Restless Leg Syndrome

 Get into good sleep habits

 Try to go to bed and get up at the same time each day, and don’t be tempted to nap during the day, even if you’re tired.
 Taking a hot bath before going to bed may help to soothe RLS symptoms too.
+Discover more on sleep and insomnia in our helpful guide.

 Exercise in moderation